QLIC-meets/QLIC-meets.github.io/season3/README.md

 ## About

 QuIC-meets is an initiative to facilitate further collaboration and learning within QuIC.
 This was initially intended to be a two/three month trial which was successful.
-Hence the second season.
+Hence the third season.